Patrick Roy: Colorado Avalanche (1996–2003)

 Roy was a large part of the Avalanche–Red Wings rivalry, which also involved players Adam Foote and Brendan Shanahan, among others.
 The Avalanche and Red Wings met in the playoffs five times from 1996 to 2002, with the Avs winning in 1996, 1999, and 2000.
 The heated competition between teams is linked to the 11–1 Montreal loss to Detroit that precipitated Roy's midseason trade to Colorado in December 1995, and in that season's 1996 conference finals Roy helped his new team eliminate first-place Detroit.
 During the Avalanche–Red Wings brawl in 1997, he fought the Wings' goaltender Mike Vernon.
 The next season, he fought another Red Wings goaltender, Chris Osgood.
 In what would be Roy's final playoff meeting with Detroit, he was pulled after allowing six goals in game seven of the 2002 Western Conference finals, a game Detroit won 7–0 to advance to the Stanley Cup Final.

 In 2000–01, Roy's Avalanche won the Presidents' Trophy for the best regular season record.
 In the playoffs, his team advanced to the Stanley Cup Final, where they faced the defending champion New Jersey Devils, who were backstopped by Martin Brodeur, a star netminder who had idolized Roy as a child.
+Roy started off the series strong, recording a shutout in a 5–0 victory in game one for Colorado.
 In game four, while playing the puck behind his net, Roy could not make a clearing pass, allowing the Devils to score into an empty net to tie the game.
-Roy had his worst game of the Cup Final in a 4–1 loss during game five, which gave the Devils a 3–2 series lead but rebounded in game six by stopping 24 shots for his then-record 19th career playoff shutout in a 4–0 victory.
+Roy had his worst game of the Cup Final in a 4–1 home loss during game five, which gave the Devils a 3–2 series lead.
+Roy rebounded in game six at New Jersey by stopping 24 shots for his then-record 19th career playoff shutout in a 4–0 victory.
 The Avalanche jumped to a three-goal lead in game seven before conceding one consolation goal to win their second Stanley Cup.
 Roy was named playoff MVP for the third time in his career, an NHL record.
 Roy has said that he and his teammates had wanted to win it for Ray Bourque, who finally won his first Cup after 22 seasons in the NHL; Bourque who had previously played 21 seasons with the Boston Bruins had numerous playoff encounters against Roy when he was with the Canadiens.
+Rob Blake also won his first Cup after joining the Avalanche in a midseason trade; Blake had previously played for the Kings and had faced Roy's Canadiens in the 1993 Stanley Cup Final.

 Roy's final game was played against the Minnesota Wild on April 22, 2003, in a game seven overtime loss in the first round of the 2003 playoffs.

 Patrick Roy announced his retirement on May 28, 2003.